 After the launch of AngoSat-1, in December 26, several problems have been reported, but only in April will it be possible to determine if reported failures have compromised performance.

-"The contract provides for all the extremes and in this industry, all risks are taken care of, from construction, launch and transportation.
-All these steps are assured "- José Carvalho da Rocha, Minister of Telecommunications and Information Technologies.
+“The contract provides for all extremes and, in this industry, all risks are taken care of, from construction, launch and transportation.
+All these steps are assured ”- José Carvalho da Rocha, Minister of Telecommunications and Information Technologies.

 Angola may require the replacement by a new device without any additional charge, anticipates the Russian press.

-The Angosat-1 insurance policy guarantees 121 millions of dollars - an amount assumed equally by SOGAZ and VTB companies - which would be enough to build the new AngoSat, since ground infrastructure has already been built.
+The Angosat-1 insurance policy guarantees US $ 121 million - an amount assumed in equal parts by the companies SOGAZ and VTB - which would be enough to build the new AngoSat, once the onshore infrastructure has already been built.